Views

 Layout types

 type is one of grid, calendar, gallery, or kanban.
-The config field is null for grid views; for the others it carries a layout-specific JSON object:
+The config field carries a layout-specific JSON object (it is null only for the synthesised Default view):

 // calendar